ModuKai/RateMyCSProfessor/docs/design/RCSP_SDD.md

   We hope to build a rating template that serves raters easily and, most importantly, as fully as possible.
 Students read other students ratings, and hopefully benefit from each other when a reader becomes a rater.
 In this way a community of raters begins to form.
 </p>
 <p>
   One fundamental aspect of the instructor rating environment is that the instructor is not necessarily left out.
 In RateMyCSProfessor, willing instructors will be provided the means to communicate with raters of their choosing.
-What essentially happens is there begins to form an organized way for instructors to receive feedback from students as well as respond to that feedback publically.
+What essentially happens is there begins to form an organized way for instructors to receive feedback from students as well as respond to that feedback publicly.
 </p>
 <p>
   RateMyCSProfessor, in this way, becomes a communication board between instructors looking to improve and refine their teaching skills and standards, and students wanting to share with and inform other students of their experiences, as well as provide feedback to the instructors in question.